prisma/prisma1/docs/0.x/04-Reference/01-Service-Definition/03-Deploying-Services.md

 ## Previewing changes

-Using the `--dry-run` option will print all changes between your local service definition and the already deployed service without actually applying them: `graphcool deploy --dry-run` (or using the short form `graphcool deploy -D`).
+Using the `--dry-run` option will print all changes between your local service definition and the already deployed service without actually applying them: `graphcool-framework deploy --dry-run` (or using the short form `graphcool-framework deploy -D`).

 ## Using the `--force` option

-In case your local changes could result in data loss, for example when you're deleting a model type, you need to add the `--force` option to the command in order to signal to the CLI that you know what you're doing: `graphcool deploy --force` (or using the short form `graphcool deploy -f`).
+In case your local changes could result in data loss, for example when you're deleting a model type, you need to add the `--force` option to the command in order to signal to the CLI that you know what you're doing: `graphcool-framework deploy --force` (or using the short form `graphcool-framework deploy -f`).

 ## Providing migration values